undertuga/nyxeye/README.md

 **Concept Objectives:**

-Research on existent and daily used and widely available tech, for creating viable and usable botnet networks, along with the insight for possible countermeasures or mitigation techniques.
+Research on existent, daily used and widely available tech, for creating viable and usable botnet networks, along with the insight for possible countermeasures or mitigation techniques.

 **Concept Rules:**